buger/plaid_bank_sym/README.md

 Crypt side should be replaced to use bcrypt algorithm, i just wanted to avoid dependecies

-Token based auth, user enter login and password, and receive temporary token.
-User sessions expiring after 30 minutes, also if new session is started (for example another devide, user will be logged off from first session).
 Every login gets audited, so you can review it later, however there is no http API for that yet.

-Account numbers for the same bank should have same pattern.
+Account numbers for the same bank should have same pattern, so we can detect bankID by knowing only account number.

-I initially I planned implement multi-bank transfers.
+I initially I planned implement multi-bank transfers, but it require more time.
+But basically i wanted to use smth like etcd for coordination, between banks.

 ## How to use